The complete guide to becoming ISO 27001 certified

 • Surveillance audits: Organisations undergo periodic surveillance audits by the certification body to ensure ongoing compliance with the standard.
 These audits typically occur at the end of Year 1 and Year 2

-• Recertification audit: Organisations must undergo a full recertification audit every three years to maintain their accreditation.
+• Recertification audit: Organisations must undergo a full recertification audit every three years to maintain their certification.
 This audit involves a comprehensive review of the ISMS, similar to the initial stage 2 external audit.

-ISO 27001 FAQ
+FAQ

 During a two-stage audit process, an external auditor from an ISO Certification body evaluates an organisation's ISMS against the ISO 27001 requirements, ensuring they’ve implemented the necessary policies, procedures, and controls to protect sensitive information.

-How long does the ISO 27001 certification process take?
+How long does the certification process take?

-How long is ISO 27001 certification valid?
+How long is ISO 27001 valid?

-ISO 27001 certification is valid for three years.
+ISO 27001 is valid for three years.
 During this period, regular surveillance audits are required to maintain the certification and ensure that the ISMS remains effective and up-to-date.

-Can small businesses achieve ISO 27001 certification?
+Can small businesses achieve ISO 27001?

 Hiring an external consultant is not mandatory but can be helpful for organisations that lack in-house expertise or resources to navigate the certification process.
 A consultant can provide guidance, support, and training to help your organisation meet ISO 27001 requirements.